 - (a) the closing price of a share as stated in the daily quotations sheet issued by the Hong Kong Stock Exchange on the Date of Grant; - (b) the average closing price of the shares as stated in the daily quotations sheet issued by the Hong Kong Stock Exchange for the five business days immediately preceding the Date of Grant; or - (c) the nominal value of a share. - 9.
-The Share Option Scheme will remain in force for a period of 10 years commencing on the date on which the Share Option Scheme was adopted and has a remaining term of approximately 4 years as at the date of this report.
+The Share Option Scheme will remain in force for a period of 10 years commencing on the date on which the Share Option Scheme was adopted and has a remaining term of approximately 3 years as at the date of this report.

-The summary of the Options granted under the Share Option Scheme that were still outstanding as at December 31, 2019 are as follows:
+The summary of the Options granted under the Share Option Scheme that were still outstanding as at December 31, 2020 are as follows (there were no Options granted during the year ended December 31, 2020):